-Alli (pronounced AL-eye) is an over-the-counter drug meant for overweight adults who are struggling to shed excess pounds.
-With its easy access and weight-loss promises, is Alli your answer to losing weight?
+Alli (pronounced AL-eye) is an over-the-counter drug meant for overweight adults struggling to shed excess pounds.
+With its easy access and weight-loss promises, is Alli your answer for losing weight?

 What is Alli?

 Alli is approved by the U.S. Food and Drug Administration for use in adults 18 and older who have a body mass index (BMI) of 25 or more.
-Xenical is approved for use in adults with a BMI of 30 or more (obese), as well as people with a BMI of 27 to 29 (overweight) who have other health risk factors such as high blood pressure or diabetes.
+Xenical is approved for use in adults with a BMI of 30 or more (obese), and those with a BMI of 27 to 29 (overweight) who have other health risk factors such as high blood pressure or diabetes.

-The FDA published a safety review of orlistat because of rare reports of serious liver injury in people using it.
+The FDA published a safety review of orlistat in 2010 because of rare reports of serious liver injury in people using it.
 The FDA found no evidence to confirm that orlistat was the cause of the reported liver injuries.

 However, Alli and Xenical labels were revised because of the reports.
 Talk to your doctor immediately if you have signs or symptoms that may indicate liver injury:

 - Loss of appetite